anjalisilva/MPLNClust/README.md

 The MPLN distribution ([Aitchison and Ho, 1989](https://www.jstor.org/stable/2336624?seq=1)) is a multivariate log normal mixture of independent Poisson distributions.
 The hidden layer of the MPLN distribution is a multivariate Gaussian distribution, which allows for the specification of a covariance structure.
 Further, the MPLN distribution can account for overdispersion in count data.
 Additionally, the MPLN distribution supports negative and positive correlations.

-A mixture of MPLN distributions is introduced for clustering count data by [Silva et al., 2019](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2916-0).
+A mixture of MPLN distributions is introduced for clustering count data by [Silva et al., 2019](https://pubmed.ncbi.nlm.nih.gov/31311497/).
 Here, applicability is illustrated using RNA sequencing data.
-To this date, two frameworks have been proposed for parameter estimation: 1) an MCMC-EM framework by [Silva et al., 2019](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2916-0) and 2) a Variational Gaussian approximation with EM algorithm by [Subedi and Browne, 2020](https://arxiv.org/abs/2004.06857).
+To this date, two frameworks have been proposed for parameter estimation: 1) an MCMC-EM framework by [Silva et al., 2019](https://pubmed.ncbi.nlm.nih.gov/31311497/) and 2) a variational Gaussian approximation with EM algorithm by [Subedi and Browne, 2020](https://arxiv.org/abs/2004.06857).

 ### MCMC-EM Framework for Parameter Estimation

-[Silva et al., 2019](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2916-0) used an MCMC-EM framework via Stan for parameter estimation.
+[Silva et al., 2019](https://pubmed.ncbi.nlm.nih.gov/31311497/) used an MCMC-EM framework via Stan for parameter estimation.
 This method is employed in functions __*mplnMCMCParallel*__ and __*mplnMCMCNonParallel*__.

 Coarse grain parallelization is employed in *mplnMCMCParallel*, such that when a range of components/clusters (g = 1,...,G) are considered, each component/cluster size is run on a different processor.
 This can be performed because each component/cluster size is independent from another.
 All components/clusters in the range to be tested have been parallelized to run on a separate core using the *parallel* R package.
 The number of cores used for clustering is calculated using *parallel::detectCores() - 1*.
 No internal parallelization is performed for *mplnMCMCNonParallel*.